razmara/s2017/README.md

 # Running:

-`source setup_path.sh` will setup the PATH environment variable for use with most utilities in the folder.
+* `source setup_path.sh` will setup the PATH environment variable for use with most utilities in the folder.
-`source pipeline.sh` will setup the PATH environment and bash functions to run the Elastic Reconstruction pipeline locally from this folder.
+* `source pipeline.sh` will setup the PATH environment and bash functions to run the Elastic Reconstruction pipeline locally from this folder.
 (It is also sourced from setup\_path.sh)

 At this point, you need to change directory (`cd`) to a folder with data, where you can then run `Pipeline` (defined in pipeline.sh) to run the whole pipeline.
 Assuming everything works, and meshlab is also installed, you will be left a mesh.ply in a mesh folder in the current directory.
 Without meshlab, this folder will be empty, and the final results will be in integrate as either go\_world.pcd (Always present) or fo\_world.pcd (Only sometimes present)

 ## Submodule Quick use:
-# New method: setup/submodules.sh
+# New method:
+  * `sh setup/submodules.sh`

 # Old method:
 1. cd ./someFolderThatIsAGitSubmodule